-275 Balance beam, 2
+296 Balance beam, 2

-An person with mass m_p stands on a horizontal beam, with mass m_b and length L, at the point illustrated by the dot.
+A person with mass $m_p$ stands on a horizontal beam, with mass $m_b$ and length L, at the point illustrated by the dot.
 The beam is supported by stands at either end and is in equilibrium.
 Each support exerts an upward force.
-(131F2022)
+The thickness of the beam is negligible.
+(131Sp2023)